 Information presented below (as of September 2021) includes the amount of funding, number of fiscal years that funding is being made available and how the municipal funding is being used.
 The most recent population statistics were used to calculate the per capita comparisons.

-The value of donated land has not been included, but where known, donated land has been noted.
-Most municipal governments listed below will waive building permit fees or provide offset grants for new affordable housing – these amounts have not been included.
-The value of any property taxes being waived for new affordable housing has not been included.
-Matching or flow-through funding from other levels of government have not been included.
+This review looks at municipal financial support only.
+The value of any donated land has not been included, but where known, donated land is noted.
+Most municipal governments will waive building permit fees for non-profit housing – these amounts have not been included.
+The value of any waived property taxes has not been included.
+Flow-through funding from other levels of government, for example CMHC’s Rapid Housing program, has not been included.